forcedotcom/sfdx-core/MIGRATING_V5-V6.md

 V6 introducing a file locking mechanism previously only available on the `alias` file and a process of resolving conflicts based on timestamps.

-But that comes with breaking changes to to reduce the risk of "getting around" the safeties.
+But that comes with breaking changes to reduce the risk of "getting around" the safeties.

 ## Breaking changes related to the Config Stack